loading basketball nba ishaan mishra

 One of the first examples of all the pieces of the design, video packaging, brand guidelines, access, and sponsorship all coming together in a piece of exclusive content around a major sports trigger happened when LeBron signed his lifetime deal with Nike.
 It showcased the personal connection with athletes giving a peak into their lives with the branding acting as a strong signifier of a social content vehicle, while still being unobtrusive.
 We partnered with the Verizon platform Go90 which would also go on to host pieces like Kobe Bryant's "Dear Basketball" as an integrated sponsor bug in the corner of the video to drive revenue.

 The redesign followed the thought of not being just a symbol or monogram, but a complete and striking identity that could be recognized and applied anywhere as a symbol and tool for expression.
 The content was the hero rather than the branding and so it had to feel modern yet unobtrusive so that it could be applied in a video heavy user interface.
 Maintaining this authenticity was a key factor in making sure the barriers between the athlete and the consumer were minimized.
-Not only did it become a content platform, but also a lifestyle brand.
+Not only did it become a content platform, but also a lifestyle brand that was much bigger that we ever thought it could be and would continue to evolve in new ways from product to content and apparel and more.
+The logo and brand system was a great foundation, but over time it was clear this would need to become far more fully fleshed out.

 During the design process we went through a number of iterations that were flashy and more trendy, but the continual feedback was to strip away too much of the flair that was added in an attempt to streamline things.
 The logo had to be versatile and going with a stripped down sans serif custom typeface that would be bold and eye catching and yet fit into any UI implementation was a key factor in the process.
 The seamless logo was unobtrusive and I made sure it could work in multiple contexts.